Curves on complete intersections and measures of irrationality: Covering families and degenerations of stable maps

 \end{defn}

-\begin{remark} Alternatively, by standard compactification arguments (cf.\ \cite[Prop 2.6]{Vis89}) one can define the \textit{covering degree} $\covdeg(X, \L)$ as the minimal $d \in \Z_{>0}$ such that there exists a family of stable curves $\cC \to T$ over an irreducible base scheme $T$ and a \emph{surjective} stable map $f : \cC \to X$ such that $\deg{f^* L|_{\cC_t}} = b$.
+\begin{remark} Alternatively, by standard compactification arguments (cf.\ \cite[Prop 2.6]{Vis89}) one can define the \textit{covering degree} $\covdeg_L(X)$ as the minimal $d \in \Z_{\geq 1}$ such that there exists a family of stable curves $\cC \to T$ over an irreducible base scheme $T$ and a \emph{surjective} stable map $f : \cC \to X$ such that $\deg{f^* L|_{\cC_t}} = b$.
 Since $X$ is irreducible, one can reduce to checking the degrees of stable maps where the general curve $C_{t}$ is smooth and irreducible. \end{remark}

 By a Hilbert scheme argument, it is straightforward to show that covering degree is lower semi-continuous in flat polarized families.
-In particular, it is a constructible function and goes down under specialization.
+In particular, it is a constructible function and does not increase under specialization.
 It will be useful to set up notation to refer to the covering degree of a complete intersection of fixed degrees:

-\begin{defn} For $n,r \in \Z_+$ and $d_1, \dots, d_r \in \Z_+$ we define
+\begin{defn} For $n,r \in \Z_{\geq 1}$ and $d_1, \dots, d_r \in \Z_{\geq 1}$ we define